Grand Prix winning Fiat wows crowds on the road to Brighton

 Marking the 128th anniversary, an extraordinary array of pre-1905 vehicles set off from Hyde Park at dawn last Sunday heading for the Sussex coast.

 The magical character of the unique event has always attracted a wealth of motorsport interest.
 Back in the days when the F1 World Championship had a far shorter calendar, the likes of Stirling Moss, Graham Hill, Jackie Stewart and Jim Clark were regulars on the Run.
-In more recent times Nigel Mansell and Damon have participated, amazed by the huge crowds that pack the roadsides to savour these wonderful machines dating back to the dawn of motoring.
+In more recent times Nigel Mansell and Damon Hill have participated, amazed by the huge crowds that pack the roadsides to savour these wonderful machines dating back to the dawn of motoring.

 Today, multiple world championship winner Ross Brawn OBE is a regular on the road to Brighton aboard his 1904 Wilson Pilcher.
 Andy Green OBE, the world’s fastest man is another devotee – he owns a 1904 Stanley steam car.

-The biggest star this year, though, was the presence of the incredible flame-spitting Fiat 130HP, winner of the 1907 Grand Prix.
+The biggest star this year, though, was the presence of the incredible flame-spitting Fiat 130HP, winner of the 1907 French Grand Prix.
 With its massive 16.2 litre, four-cylinder engine, it is the most powerful car to have ever taken part in the London to Brighton Run.
 Moreover, it was the first time the big, red, chain-driven leviathan had ever turned a wheel on these shores and its presence was a real treat for the tens of thousands of well-wishers lining the hallowed route from capital to coast.